bullhorn/rest-api-docs/source/includes/entityref/paybill/_expensesheet.md

 # ExpenseSheet

-This entity represents the required certifications for a ExpenseSheet.
+This entity represents the required certifications for an ExpenseSheet.